bekk/bekk-christmas/post/functional/functors-what-are-they.md

 This gets tiresome very quickly!
 Functor to the rescue! 🎉

-`RemoteData.map` makes it easy for us to transform this value without a case statement where we need to handle every possible state of the type.
+`RemoteData.map` makes it easy for us to transform this value without a case expression where we need to handle every possible state of the type.

 This has the same functionality as the code above: